rook/rook/README.md

 - [Current agenda and past meeting notes](https://docs.google.com/document/d/1exd8_IG6DkdvyA0eiTtL2z5K2Ra-y68VByUUgwP7I9A/edit?usp=sharing)
 - [Past meeting recordings](https://www.youtube.com/playlist?list=PLP0uDo-ZFnQP6NAgJWAtR9jaRcgqyQKVy)

+## Security

+### Reporting Security Vulnerabilities

+If you find a vulnerability or a potential vulnerability in Rook please let us know immediately at [security@rook.io](mailto:security@rook.io).
+We'll send a confirmation email to acknowledge your report, and we'll send an additional email when we've identified the issues positively or negatively.

+For further details, please see the complete [security release process](SECURITY.md).

 ## Project Status

 The status of each storage provider supported by Rook can be found in the table below.